Find out more about Wiltshire Local Growth Fund projects with our frequently asked questions, including:

 Phase 1 of the Chippenham Station Hub scheme will include the installation of ticket barriers, improvements to the ticket hall and café, forecourt works, access improvements, and the installation of the northern side lift to provide step-free access to the central platform.
 Some aspects of Phase 1 scheme are scheduled to commence works in the autumn of 2017.
 Phase 1 will require approval from the Swindon and Wiltshire Local Enterprise Partnership and Department for Transport prior to the commencement of works.

 A timeline for the construction of further phases of the scheme will be developed later this year.
 Details will be added here once available.Close

 Phase 1 (once approved) will be completed using retained funding (see below) from the Department for Transport and funding from Great Western Railway.

 The overall scheme received a conditional funding allocation from the Local Growth Fund (LGF) of £16m in July 2014.
 Additional funding will also need to be sought from the private and public sectors.
 Project costs will be developed as part of the production of the Outline Business Case which is scheduled for completion later this year.

-A public consultation event will be organised to provide further details on the project phases.
-Dates and location will be added here when available.
-In addition to this, the scheme was presented to the Chippenham Area Board on the 13 March 2017 and the 26 June 2017.
+A public consultation drop in event will take place on the 22nd November at Chippenham Town Hall.
+Further public consultation will take place in spring next year.
+In addition to this the scheme was presented to the Chippenham Area Board on the 13 March 2017 and the 26 June 2017.
 Planning applications for the scheme will be developed and submitted which will involve additional rounds of public consultation.Close

 As stated above, Phase 1 plans to improve station facilities and accessibility.Close